MediocreCode/4800TermProject/milestone3.md

 [Calendar Mockup](https://www.figma.com/file/rM3RDyQGQMvpVLC31dXF4U/Milestone-3-MOCK-UP-CALENDAR?node-id=0%3A1)<br>
 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FrM3RDyQGQMvpVLC31dXF4U%2FMilestone-3-MOCK-UP-CALENDAR%3Fnode-id%3D0%253A1" allowfullscreen></iframe>
 #### Calendar Justification
+For the approaching due dates, we chose to include this in the side bar on the homepage.
+The sidebar will be sticky, meaning when the student scrolls down, the sidebar will remain the same.
+This way, no matter what part of the homepage the student is looking at, their due dates will be readily available.
+For close deadlines, the due date will be bolded and in red to bring attention to it.
+Students may configure the time range they would like to have the bolded and colored due dates.

+The calendar page shows the calendar in the main area, but also a list of classes in the right side bar.
+This way, students can easily navigate to any class from the calendar page without having to go back into the homepage.

 [Grades Mockup](https://www.figma.com/file/jSX0XajZtHL7KmNyjq4ynM/Gradebook%2FCalc-Mockup?node-id=0%3A1)<br>
 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FjSX0XajZtHL7KmNyjq4ynM%2FGradebook%252FCalc-Mockup%3Fnode-id%3D0%253A1" allowfullscreen></iframe>